-That was evident in the 2021 class that finished as the No. 2 overall class in the nation behind only Georgia.
+That was evident in the 2021 class that finished as the No. 2 overall class in the nation behind only Alabama.
 Ohio State’s 2021 class was given a late boost by Sammamish (Wash.)
 Eastside Catholic five-star defensive lineman J.T.
 Tuimoloau, who made his decision to commit to the Buckeyes on July 4.

 His commitment gives Ohio State two commits that rank in the top five for the 2021 class, with Tuimoloau ranking third and fellow defensive lineman Jack Sawyer coming in at fourth in the 247Sports composite rankings.

 But, how often do players in the top five of the composite rankings live up to all that hype?

 The 247Sports composite goes back to 2000, and one of the better gauges of if players were as good as promised is by where they ended up in the NFL draft, whenever it was that they ultimately decided to leave the program.
 While this, of course, is not an exact science, as some players light it up in college but aren’t as built for the pros, it felt as close as possible to a measurement.

 Looking at sample size, the field of top five players for this looks at the classes from 2000 to 2017.
 The start date is because, as previously mentioned, that is when the composite rankings began.
 The 2017 class is the end date because it is the most recent class to have all of its top five declare for the draft.

 That leaves 90 players in the group, each of which were considered players with the highest potential in the country.
 This is where they each landed, or didn’t land, in various NFL drafts.
 The dark green signifies a first round pick, light green signifies a Day Two (second or third round) selection, yellow is a Day Three (rounds 4-7) selection and red is for players that went undrafted.